Mavericks vs. Rockets Prediction & Picks - December 22

 Mavericks Performance Insights

-- At 25.4 assists per game, the Mavericks are 22nd in the NBA.
+- With 25.4 assists per game, the Mavericks are 22nd in the league.

-- In terms of turnovers, Dallas is best in the NBA in committing them (11.4 per game).
-It is 14th in forcing them (13.4 per game).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.